EKaroune/The-Open-Archaeobotanist/abcofarchaeobotanicalopenscience.md

 ## A

-* **Altmetrics**: A project that produces article level metrics of scholarly articles from information collected from the Internet, such as social media sites, newspapers, and other sources.
+* **Altmetrics**: a project that produces article level metrics of scholarly articles from information collected from the Internet, such as social media sites, newspapers, and other sources.

 * **Archaeobotany**: the study of plant remains from archaeological sites.